hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_firewall_rules.html.markdown

 The following arguments are supported:

 * `server_id` - (Required) The ID of the PostgreSQL Flexible Server from which to create these PostgreSQL Flexible Server Firewall Rules.
-Changing this forces a new PostgreSQL Flexible Server Firewall Rules resource to be created.
+Changing this forces a new resource to be created.

 * `firewall_rule` - (Optional) A `firewall_rule` object as defined below.
+Changing this forces a new resource to be created.

 ---